bvbohnen/X4_Customizer/README.md

 Analyses:

+  * Print_Ware_Stats

+    Gather up all ware statistics, and print them out.
+Produces csv and html output.
+Will include changes from enabled extensions.

   * Print_Weapon_Stats

     Gather up all weapon statistics, and print them out.
-Currently only supports csv output.
+Produces csv and html output.
 Will include changes from enabled extensions.

+***

+Director Transforms:

+  * Adjust_Mission_Rewards

+    Adjusts generic mission credit and notoriety rewards by a flat multiplier.

 ***